klauer/epics-sumo-mirror/doc/reference-sumo.rst

 This command shows the builds that the given :term:`build` depends on.
 The :term:`buildtag` is optional, if omitted the command shows the dependencies for all builds.
+Options ``--sort-build-dependencies-first`` and ``--sort-build-dependencies-last`` can be used to change the order reported dependencies.

 build showdependents [BUILDTAG]
 :::::::::::::::::::::::::::::::

 This command shows all builds that depend on the given :term:`build`.
 The :term:`buildtag` is optional, if omitted the command shows the dependents for all builds.
+Options ``--sort-build-dependencies-first`` and ``--sort-build-dependencies-last`` can be used to change the order reported dependents.

 build state BUILDTAG [NEW-STATE]
 ::::::::::::::::::::::::::::::::